Revolving Loan Fund

 The City of Green Bay has capitalized the Revolving Loan Fund (RLF) with money from the federal Community Development Block Grant (CDBG) program.
 The RLF provides gap financing in the form of loans to businesses when private financial institutions won’t cover the entire amount needed for the project.
 Also, this program requires a commitment to create jobs within the city limits.
+View a program brochure (PDF) and program guidelines and application instructions (PDF).

 - Building construction, acquisition, rehabilitation, or expansion.